Deepayan137/presentations/NLA/PITCHME.md

 1. *Exposure Bias*: While trying to generate sentences from certain laten codes, the error will acumulate exponentially with the length of the sentence.
 The first few words can be reasonable, however the quality of sentence detoriates quickly.

-2.The length of sentence generated from random latent distributiion is difficult to control.
+2. The length of sentence generated from random latent distributiion is difficult to control.

 ---
 Proposed approach